alexanderglemme/QuickLit-PP4/README.md

 6. **Contact Seller**: As a buyer, I want to be able to contact the seller directly to arrange a meet up, exchange shipping addresses or negotiate the price.

-7. **Manage Sales Ads**: As a site admin, I want to be able to manage my sales ads, including creating, editing, and deleting them if necessary.
+7. **Manage Sales Ads**: As a site admin, I want to be able to manage any or all sales ads, including creating, editing, and deleting them if necessary.

 ## 2. Study Group Feature

 This section describes the Study Group feature on the QuickLit website.
 It enables users to form study groups, and engage in discussions within said Study Groups.
 The feature includes the following user stories:

-### User Stories
+### User Stories:

-1. **Start a Study Group**: As a user, I want to be able to create a study group for a specific course or subject and interact with multiple users simultaniously.
+1. **Start a Study Group**: As a user, I want to be able to create a study group for a specific course, project or subject and interact with multiple users simultaniously.

 2. **Delete Study Groups**: As a user, I want to be able to delete a study group after it has expired its usefullness.